lemarpopal/csc466-final-project/Anish-Yakkala-Progress.md

 ![full_ytest_ypred](https://github.com/Anderson-Lab/final-project-dennis-sun/blob/master/images/fully_vs_yhat.png)

 - Read more about how LSTM works and how it predicts.
 This was a big point of confusion for me.

+### Week 3 (3/10/2020-3/17/2020)

+- Work on Mix Max scaling for the LSTM and EMA models.
+- Worked on comparing LSTM model with our text data vs LSTM
+- Transforming LSTM_wsb into the final report
+- Attempted to integrate push shift comments
+- Realized that our comment data was not helping to the model.
+EMA and LTSM just on the stock data was doing much better than the models that integrated stock data.
+This is fair considering that these are just forum data on a huge subreddit with people giving many different thoughts, which themself can be reactionary.